-The second segment creates a directory on disc called editor2.1 into which all files split from the master source file edit21 and object files once compiled are placed.
+Line 13 of the third segment creates the directory editor2.2 into which all files split from the master source file edit22 and object files once compiled are placed.

-The third segment generates the change deck chgedit which gets merged with the master file edit21.
-This change deck first sets the operating system by defining the appropriate EDITOR definition.
-If there were any EDITOR aliases to be set, they might be set here too.
-Next, the change deck sets values for the parameters described in §9.3.
+The fourth segment (lines 14-21) generates the change deck chgedit which gets merged with the master file edit22.
+Line 17 sets the compiler by defining the appropriate EDITOR definition and, if there were any other EDITOR definitions or aliases to set, they could be set here too.
+Next, the change deck sets values for the parameters described in $\S9.3$ .
 Because of the memory management built into EDITOR, it is unlikely that these values would ever have to be changed from those given.
-Finally, the bulk of the changes to the source code are delegated to a file called chged21 which, in this example, is not merged with edit21 because of the double asterisk interpreted as a comment by EDITOR.
-Should the user wish to change EDITOR for any reason, this is an obvious place to link the changes.

-If there were numerous EDITOR macro settings, one might consider placing them all in a separate file (called, for example, edit21.mac) and then insert the statement read edit21.mac where the define SUNOS statement currently is.
+If there were numerous EDITOR macro settings, one might consider placing them all in a separate file (called, for example, edit22.mac) and then replace line 17 with the statement \read edit22.mac.
 In this way, the script file will remain concise, and only those changes which need to be the most accessible (setting the parameter values, for example) would remain in the script file itself.
+Similarly, if there were numerous changes to be merged into the code before precompilation, these could be put into a separate file called chged22, say, then the statement \read chged22 would be inserted after line 20.
+Again, this keeps the file edit22.s uncluttered.

-The fourth segment generates the namelist input data file inedit which instructs the current version of the EDITOR binary executable xedit21 how to preprocess edit21.
-In this example, the namelist parameters are set so that chgedit will first be merged into edit21 which is then precompiled (since ipre=1) for SUNOS with the namelist replacement feature on, the conditional splitting feature on, and the micro-tasking feature off.
-All files split from the merged master source code will be placed in the directory editor2.1 and will have the extension .f appropriate for FORTRAN source code.
-Since iupdate=1 and makename are set to a non-blank character string in the input deck, a makefile with the name makeedit will be generated.
-The makefile will use the default compiler (f77 -c under SUNOS) and loader (f77 under SUNOS) with high optimisation (coptions and loptions both set to -fast, appropriate for SUNOS).
-An optional set of compiler and loader options suitable for debugging is commented out.
-The library namelist.a will be linked with the

-EDITOR object code to generate a binary executable called xedit21.
-Finally, this segment executes the current version of xedit21 and edit21 is preprocessed.
+The fifth segment generates the namelist input data file inedit which instructs the current version of the EDITOR binary executable xedit22 how to preprocess edit22.
+In this example, the namelist parameters are set so that chgedit will first be merged into edit22 which is then precompiled (since ipre=1) for gfortran with the namelist replacement feature on (inmlst=1), the conditional splitting feature on (iupdate=1), and the micro-tasking feature off (iutask=0).
+All files split from the merged master source code will be placed in the directory editor2.2 and will have the extension .f, appropriate for FORTRAN source code.
+Since iupdate=1 and makename is set to a non-blank character string in the input deck, a makefile with the name makeedit will be generated.
+The makefile will use the compiler gfortran -c and loader gfortran with the highest safe optimisation (coptions='optimise' not commented out).
+The library libnmlst.a will be linked with the EDITOR object code to generate a binary executable called xedit22.
+Finally, the current version of xedit22 is launched by line 34, and edit22 is preprocessed.

-The fifth segment fires up the makefile makeedit generated in the previous segment.
-This compiles and links the new EDITOR code generating a new version of xedit21 and overwriting the version of xedit21 which did the preprocessing.
+Line 36 in the sixth segment fires up the makefile makeedit generated in the previous segment.
+This compiles and links the new EDITOR code generating a new version of xedit22, overwriting the version of xedit22 which did the preprocessing.